Pod-Point/laravel-mail-export/README.md

     // ...
 }
 ```

+This will use the default filesystem disk and path from the configuration and will also generate a unique filename for you.

 You can also specify the `disk`, `path` or `filename` to use for a specific Mailable using properties: